score-spec/score-k8s/README.md

 ```
 $ score-k8s init --help
-The init subcommand will prepare the current directory for working with score-compose and write the initial
+The init subcommand will prepare the current directory for working with score-k8s and write the initial
 empty state and default provisioners file into the '.score-k8s' subdirectory.

 The '.score-k8s' directory contains state that will be used to generate any Kubernetes resource manifests including